EdenEast/tuxmux/doc/tm.md

 =============

 `depth`: *number*
 :   Limit directory traversal for *workspace* paths.
-By default, there is no limit on the search
+By default, the depth limit is set to 10.
-    depth.

 `height`: *number*
 :   Set the height of fuzzy selector, as a percentage of the terminal.
-By default, value is 40 (%)
+By default, value is 40 (%).

 `single_paths`: *list*
 :   List of paths to be added to tm's search list.
 These paths are appended after the workspace